-Use Parking Space Required Dwelling Unit 2 parking spaces per unit Industrial and Manufacturing Establishments 1.5 parking spaces for each employee on a major shift Church or Meeting Hall 1 parking space for every four persons Restaurants 1 parking space for every three seats Bed & Breakfast 2 parking spaces for each dwelling unit and 1 for each sleeping room
+Use Parking Space Requirement Dwelling Unit 2 parking spaces per unit Industrial and Manufacturing 1.5 parking spaces for each employee on a major shift Church or Meeting Hall 1 parking space for every four persons Restaurants 1 parking space for every three seats Bed & Breakfast 2 spaces for each dwelling unit and 1 for each sleeping room

-A parking space shall contain a minimum of 200 square feet.
+• A parking space shall contain a minimum of 200 square feet.

-Section 319 Signs
+Section 318: Signs

-Signs as defined in Article VI are specifically prohibited except as herein provided.
+Signs as defined in Article VI are specifically prohibited except as herein provided:

-- 319.1 All signs must be constructed of durable materials and shall be maintained in good condition and repair at all times. - 319.2 In any residential district, a sign not exceeding four square feet is permitted which announces the name, address, or professional or home business of the occupant of the premises on which said sign is located. - 319.3 A bulletin board not exceeding twenty-four square feet is permitted in connection with any church, school, or similar public structure. - 319.4 A temporary real estate or construction sign, not exceeding twenty square feet is permitted on the property being sold, leased, or developed.
-Such sign shall not obstruct the view of traffic and shall be removed. - 319.5 A business sign shall be permitted in connection with any legal business or industry located on the same premises and meeting the following requirements: - A. Two signs are permitted for any established business, one may be free standing. - B. The primary purpose of the sign shall be for identification and not for advertising and may state only the owner, trade names, trademarks, products sold, and/or the business or activity conducted on the premises on which the sign is located. - C. Signs shall not extend above the roof or parapet of the building.
-The height of a free standing sign shall not exceed 15 feet. - D. Illuminated signs shall be shielded in such a way as to produce no glare, undue distraction, confusion or hazard to the surrounding area or to vehicular traffic.
-Illumination shall be properly focused upon or from within the sign itself. - E. Signs which are animated, flashing, or with intermittent illumination are prohibited. - F. Signs shall not project over public right-of-way or property lines. - G. Maximum square footage of any sign shall be 32 square feet.
+- A. All signs must be constructed of durable materials and shall be maintained in good condition and repair at all times. - B. In any residential district, a sign not exceeding four square feet is permitted which announces the name, address, or professional or home business of the occupant of the premises on which said sign is located. - C. A bulletin board not exceeding twenty-four square feet is permitted in connection with any church, school, or similar public structure. - D. A temporary real estate or construction sign, not exceeding twenty square feet is permitted on the property being sold, leased, or developed.
+Such sign shall not obstruct the view of traffic and shall be removed. - E. A business sign shall be permitted in connection with any legal business or industry located on the same premises and meeting the following requirements: - 1.
+Two signs are permitted for any established business, one may be free standing. - 2.
+The primary purpose of the sign shall be for identification and not for advertising and may state only the owner, trade names, trademarks, products sold, and/or the business or activity conducted on the premises on which the sign is located. - 3.
+Signs shall not extend above the roof or parapet of the building.
+The height of a freestanding sign shall not exceed 15 feet. - 4.
+Illuminated signs shall be shielded in such a way as to produce no glare, undue distraction, confusion or hazard to the surrounding area or to vehicular traffic.
+Illumination shall be properly focused upon or from within the sign itself. - 5.
+Signs which are animated, flashing, or with intermittent illumination are prohibited. - 6.
+Signs shall not project over public right-of-way or property lines. - 7.
+Maximum square footage of any sign shall be 32 square feet.

-Section 320 Home Business
+Section 319: Home Business